FakeNews: GAN-based generation of realistic 3D volumetric data -- A systematic review and taxonomy: Discussion and Conclusion

 \item What are the strengths and limitations of these methods?

 The use of GANs has proven to be a powerful tool for handling multimodal data, for data augmentation, and for anonymisation.
-However, there are several problems that have already been mentioned in the \textbf{Remaining problems} section.
-The lack of a consensus metric to compare GANs, the instability of training, and hardware limitation remain major challenges, especially when dealing with volumetric data.
+However, there are several problems that have already been mentioned in the Sections \ref{sub:Dealing_with_limited_data} and \ref{sub:Differences_2D_3D}.
+The lack of a consensus metric to evaluate GANs, the instability of training, hardware limitation, and lack of large datasets remain major challenges, especially when dealing with volumetric data.

 \item What improvements are sought through the use of this technology?